messaoudi-mounir/buddypress-activity-privacy/readme.txt

 The plugin add the ability for members to choose who can read his activity (Anyone, Logged In Users, My Friends, Admins Only, Only me, My Friends in Group , Group Members ...etc).

-= What's news In Buddypress Activity Privacy 1.3.x ? =
+= What's news In Buddypress Activity Privacy 1.3.4 ? =

+- Admin have abitility to enable/disable FontAwsome icons.

+- Admin have abitility to enable/disable viewing and editing the privacy of all activities.

+- Admin have abitility to enable/disable editing the privacy of posts for all members.

+- Admin have abitility show/hide the privacy label in selexbox.

+- Admin have abitility show/hide the privacy in activity meta.

 - **Integration with Buddypress Media plugin** (https://wordpress.org/plugins/buddypress-media/).

   Make sure to :
     * Set the privacy settings to **OFF** in rtMedia settings.
-    * A new selectbox (Privacy) is added to Edit Media form under Description Textarea.
+    * A new select-box (Privacy) is added to Edit Media form under Description Textarea.

 - The plugin work now on multi site Netowork.
 - A New privacy level (@mentioned only).
 When a member choose this privacy level, only mentioned members (and admin of course) can see the activity.